Congratulations on considering setting up a not-for-profit organisation or a charity. This article will help you choose the right structure.

 Note: you cannot use the ACNC logo on your website or for your not-for-profit organisation or charity.

 A charities lawyer can help you register with the ACNC and apply for the relevant tax benefits for your not-for-profit organisation or charity.
-Call LegalVision’s charity lawyers on 1300 544 755 or fill out the form on this page.
+Check the ACNC for further information on how to register your charity.

 Was this article helpful?